The Checklist sections

 What is Medicare?

-At first glance, Medicare may seem like a lot to figure out, especially since you keep your FEHB coverage after you retire.
-But think of it this way — your FEHB plan has deductibles and coinsurance, which you pay out of pocket.
-Original Medicare does too.
+Medicare may seem like a lot to figure out, especially since you keep your FEHB coverage after you retire.
+But think of it this way — if you’re enrolled only in an FEHB plan you have deductibles and coinsurance, which you pay out of pocket.
+If you’re enrolled in only Original Medicare, you pay out-of-pocket for deductibles and coinsurance.

-Aetna offers nationwide plans designed for federal retirees.
-When they’re combined with Medicare, coinsurance and deductibles could be lowered to $0 for most medical expenses.
-When you’re enrolled in Original Medicare, that’s how these plans work.
-It’s possible to decrease your out-of-pocket medical expenses, as well as your monthly premiums.
+But with Aetna® plans, those deductibles and coinsurance amounts can be lowered to $0 for most medical expenses.
+When you’re enrolled in Original Medicare, you might decrease your out-of-pocket medical expenses, as well as your monthly premiums.

 So, let’s close the loop on Medicare with a brief description of its parts.
 Keep in mind, this does not consider your FEHB plan: